How We Help

 That’s where CASA comes in.

-CASA volunteer advocates are trained to help the child navigate this process efficiently so he or she may find stability in a safe, permanent, loving home as quickly as possible while enduring the least amount of trauma and upheaval.
+Volunteer advocates are trained to help the child navigate this process efficiently so he or she may find stability in a safe, permanent, loving home as quickly as possible while enduring the least amount of trauma and upheaval.

-Since 1994, CASA has recruited and trained volunteers to provide a comprehensive, unbiased picture of the child’s life for a judge.
+Since 1994, CASA has recruited and trained volunteer advocates to provide a comprehensive, unbiased picture of the child’s life for a judge.
 Through regular meetings with the child and the important people who interact with him or her, a CASA volunteer obtains vital information to help the judge make an informed decision.

-CASA volunteer advocates carry only one or two cases at a time, which gives them the opportunity to really get to know the children they are working with and provide them the focused attention they need and deserve.
+Volunteer advocates carry only one or two cases at a time, which gives them the opportunity to really get to know the children they are working with and provide them the focused attention they need and deserve.
 Their dedicated, focused attention helps keep the child’s case on track in an overburdened child welfare system so that a permanent resolution may be achieved swiftly.

-A CASA advocate is not a lawyer or a social worker.
+A volunteer advocate is not a lawyer or a social worker.
 Rather he is a caring adult who becomes a consistent figure in the child’s life.
 She is someone the child can depend on to make sure their needs are not only being met, but are the top priority.